ubccr/ccrdocs/pages/cloud/lake-effect.md

 ### Subscriptions

 In order to use LakeEffect Research cloud, you will need to purchase a subscription.
-Current pricing can be [found here](https://ubccr.freshdesk.com/en/support/solutions/articles/5000680817-cloud-access-and-subscriptions)

-==New Rates and Package Structure Available April 1, 2023:==
+We provide a package structure to make purchasing & tracking easier:

 | Package Name | vCPU | Storage | Other | Price |
 | :--- | ---: | ---: | :----: | ---:|